Check out these top 10 fun attractions for kids in Colorado Springs.

 Explore endless trails, observe wildlife and enjoy the centers' extensive educational programs offered throughout the year.
 View the indoor/outdoor beehive and see if you can spot the queen and see how your wing span compares to the region's bird species.

 This indoor museum displays an Old Western town made from the very structures that were part of a thriving mountainside community.
 Print up a "wanted" poster, crank up the player piano, take aim in the shooting gallery or strike it rich while panning for real gold.

-Experience the life of the ancient Anasazi tribe.
+Experience the life of the Ancient Puebloan people.
 This child and pet-friendly stop showcases ancient architecture that visitors are free to interact with and explore.
 Enjoy Native American dances and real wolf encounters during the summer.

 Take the kids on a trip back in time in the Geo-Trekker movie and learn how those big, red rocks got there.
 Once you've learned the park's history, experience over 30 state-of-the-art, interactive exhibits and discover the local critters and geography that call Garden of the Gods home.
 Now you can head into the park as an expert.